Dotnet to Fidelity Concurrency

 Platform Configuration: Just Below the Waterline

-For .NET developers accustomed to letting the runtime handle everything, the Fidelity Framework offers a simple compromise - just dip your toes below the waterline with minimal configuration:
+For .NET developers accustomed to letting the runtime handle everything, our Fidelity framework offers a compromise.
+You dip your toes below the waterline with minimal configuration:

 let platformConfig =